GusMtz787/quad_ibvs_quaternions/README.md

 # QUAV start-up guide

 This document provides a **guide to fly a QUAV** built in the Multi-Robot Systems Laboratory at Tecnológico de Monterrey, Monterrey Campus.
 The drone is able to fly in two modes: **manual and autonomous**.
-As to July 2024 the quad-rotor integrates a **Raspberry Pi 4** computer paired with a **NAVIO2 autopilot hat** device.
+As of July 2024 the quad-rotor integrates a **Raspberry Pi 4** computer paired with a **NAVIO2 autopilot hat** device.
 What was done up until the mentioned date was a design of a low-level **PID control algorithm** that allows the quad-rotor (QUAV) to stabilize itself using the incoming data from a **VICON Valkyrie** camera system.
-The Robot Operating System (ROS) framework, C++ and Python programming languages were used for the complete system to work.
+The Robot Operating System (ROS) framework, C++, and Python programming languages were used for the complete system to work.

 It should be noted that this intended goal was not achieved to its entirety, _i.e._ some of the tests showed succesfull results, but other tests did not.
 There is a hypothesis to this and this will be explained at the end of this document.